BioXcel Therapeutics Inc Annual Shareholders Meeting Transcript

 Peter R. Mueller - BioXcel Therapeutics, Inc. - Independent Chairman

-Good morning, everybody.
-I am Dr. Peter Mueller, the Chairman of the Board of Directors of BioXcel Therapeutics and the Chairperson of today's meeting.
-I'm very happy to welcome you to our 2020 Annual Meeting of Stockholders.
-I first want to take a moment to address these unprecedented times.
-The COVID-19 pandemic has truly affected each and every one of us.
-I personally want to thank all of the health care and essential workers who are tirelessly fighting on the front lines.
+Good morning everybody.
+My name is Peter Mueller, the Chairman of the Board of Directors of BioXcel Therapeutics and the Chairperson of today's meeting.
+I'm very happy to welcome you to our 2021 Annual Meeting of Stockholders.
+On behalf of BioXcel Therapeutics, the members of the Board and company's management, I hope everyone is safe and healthy.

-Before I call the meeting to order, I'd like to introduce you to other members of the Board of Directors who are with us today.
-The other members of the Board joining us today are Dr. Vimal Mehta, our President and Chief Executive Officer; Dr. Krishnan Nandabalan;
+Before I call the meeting to order, I'd like to introduce to you the other members of the Board of Directors who are with us today.
+The other members of the Board joining us today are: Dr. Vimal Mehta, our President and Chief Executive Officer; Dr. Krishnan Nandabalan; June Bray; Dr. Sandeep Laumas; and Dr. Michal Votruba.

+In addition, participating today are Richard Steinhart, our Chief Financial Officer; and Javier Rodriguez, our Chief

 BioXcel Therapeutics Inc Annual Shareholders Meeting Transcript